isiargonauta/FeedIoBundle/README.md

 ```

 Now you need to include the bundle into your project's configuration.
-First, edit your app/AppKernel.php to register the bundle in the registerBundles() method as above:
+First, edit your app/AppKernel.php to register the bundle and its dependencies in the registerBundles() method as above:

 ```php
 class AppKernel extends Kernel